Multi-factor Authentication

 -

-Login with their Sentinel username and password.
+Log in with their Portal username and password.

 -